kwatry/api-documentation/README.md

 | Internet of Toys<sup>&reg;</sup> |  | *planning* | Allow toys and kids' devices to safely connect wirelessly with each other and cloud driven content.
 Discover other toys on the network and use electronic toys for control and environmental monitoring. |

 ## Getting Started
+1. Sign-up to be an iOKids Partner (contact us!)
+2. Log-in to the [partner dashboard](https://partner.iokids.net/) to [create an application](/CreateAnApplication.md) that will interact with the iOKids APIs.
+You will need an application identifier to use any of the iOKids APIs.
-1. All applications must integrate iOKids Social Sign On.
+3. Start you application by integrating the iOKids Social Sign On.
 Start by reading the [API documentation](/iOKids-SSO.md).
 Follow our examples and integrate within an hour.
-2. Set-up an account in the [Developer Sandbox](https://sandbox.iokids.net/developer) and register your application in the developer's portal.
-3. Integrate the [iOKids Social Sign-On](/iOKids-SSO.md) API and any of the others shown above.
-4. Test your integration in our test environment.
+4. Socially enable your app by integrating with any of the APIs above.
+Test your integration in our sandbox environment (download our Postman test suite to run a test of each API).
 5. Upgrade your account to become an [iOKids Partner](https://iokids.net/partners) and go live!

-APIs and Documentation - Copyright 2017, Dynepic Inc. - All rights reserved
+## Resources

+1. You will create applications and users in the [partner dashboard](https://partner.iokids.net/).
+2. Download and use this <a href="iOKids-APIs.postman_collection.json" download>Postman collection</a> and <a href="iOKids-APIs.postman_environment.json">environment variables</a> to see example calls.
+You will need to configure the collection for your sample user.